Monkeys and apes

 This species is named for its coat, which is grey with an olive tinge to it.
 It is the most widespread baboon, ranging throughout woodland and savanna from southern Mauritania and Mali eastwards to the Sudan, and thence southwards to Zaire and Tanzania.
 There are also isolated populations in the Tibesti and Air Massifs in the Sahara.

 The olive baboon is also called Anubis baboon, alluding to the Egyptian god of embalming, who had the head of a jackal.
-Baboons have dog-like muzzles.
+The name refers to the dog-like muzzle of baboons.

-This species is very adaptable and is able to survive in secondary forest and cultivated areas.
+It is a very adaptable species, able to survive in secondary forest and cultivated areas.
 Despite being considered a pest, which is trapped, shot, and poisoned in places, it is still locally common.

 In a 200-km wide region in central Kenya, the olive baboon hybridizes with the yellow baboon, often making it difficult to allocate animals to one or the other species.